GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/site-migrations/en.md

 </div>

-## Replacing the old domain to the new domain
+## Replacing the old domain with the new domain

 This GraphQL query first filters all posts containing `"https://my-old-domain.com"` in its content, and replaces this string with `"https://my-new-domain.com"`: